opensearch-project/documentation-website/_getting-started/security.md

 ```
 {% include copy.html %}

-Using this structure you can configure a new role to give access to specific indexes, such as the following example configuration:
+Using this structure, you can configure a new role to provide access to specific indexes, such as the role configured in the following example:

 ```
 human_resources: